sourcegraph/about/content/blogposts/2024/cody-jetbrains-5-5-8-release.md

 ## Autocomplete tooltips for new users

 We added a tooltip for new users to make it easier to get started with autocomplete.
-The tooltip shows the hotkeys for accepting and cycling through suggestions for new users when they’re shown their first suggestion.
+The tooltip shows the hotkeys for accepting and cycling through suggestions when you get your first suggestion.

 <Video
   source={{